alpscode/website/content/blog/intro-to-fpl-analytics.md

 In the first 3 games Bernardo got 0-1-2 goals, but his 'xG' (expected goals - the proportion of times a shot with similar circumstances tends to result in a goal) shows 0.2, 0.2, and 0.4.
 In total, his xG is 0.8.
-Even though Silva might have exceeded his underlying with 3 goals, we would normally expect a player to get (roughly) 1 goal with 80% probability, and 0 goals with 20% probability.
+Even though Silva might have exceeded his underlying with 3 goals, we would normally expect a player to get (slightly less than) 1 goal over those three games.
 So, even though he got 3 goals in 3 games, it does not look like a sustainable trend.

-Then he got 0-0-0 goals, with xG of 0.5, 0.6, and 0.1.
+Then Bernardo Silva got 0-0-0 goals, with xG of 0.5, 0.6, and 0.1.
-As you see his underlying got better, but he could not get any goals this time.
+He continued to get in dangerous positions (and actually got in *more* dangerous positions), but did not score any goals this time.

 Studies have demonstrated that xG is currently the most predictive stat we have for future goals.
-A similar idea applies to assists and xA (expected assists), but with less predictive correlation than xG.
+A similar idea applies to assists and xA (expected assists).
-Still, it probably makes sense to you that if a player keeps making great passes, but the shooting player fails to convert them, we can expect the former to get an assist sooner or later.
+Intuitively if a player keeps getting off shots in dangerous positions or making great passes they will score or assist sooner or later.
 Note that having more data points about a player would give you a more reliable assessment.

 So, we often check **npxG** (non-penalty expected goals, since penalties skew numbers) and **xA** of players instead of their goal, shot, shot on target, and assist counts.